azizamirsaidova/azizamirsaidova/README.md

 - finding ways to improve Topic Modeling building model from scratch
 - also exploring/reading papers about graph representation learning

-I'm also looking for a job where I can get involved in interesting projects and learn more.
+I'm also looking for a ml/nlp engineer roles where I can get involved in interesting projects and learn more.
 So, if you are hiring, visit my [page](https://azizamirsaidova.github.io) for more info on my past projects.

 ### Technologies I'm familiar with 🔬